canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/2019-01-23-meeting-minutes.md

     * Is this going to be available as a service for departments?
     * Is there a GC-wide direction decided yet or mandatory?
   * Adam:
-    * What sort of pushback did you guys receive?
+    * What sort of push back did you guys receive?
     * Any private companies pushing back?
     * Are there politics against adoption?
   * Andrew:
-    * Lots of pushback was around security but now the realisation is that this was not founded.
+    * Lots of push back was around security but now the realisation is that this was not founded.
     * Core Drupal is stable and this has been a successful use of OSS in multiple projects
   * Joel:
     * Worked on Drupal 5 years before WXT came in.